stuffedwombat/stuffedwombat.github.io/about_dishonored.md

 On its own, this is just how videogames work, what sets the old immersive sims apart is that they dont just model murder, that they try to treat their worlds as more-dimensional, that they have more than just combat simulations, that they allow you to play your own way.

 On the surface, dishonored 1 is a modern game.
 Its controls are standardised, its quick access wheel is best practictified and the all powerful contextual "E" button always knows which keys you have.
 The friction, the jankyness of old Immersive Sims is less surface level, less easy to find, but it is still there.
 Where it's predecessors require you to immerse yourself into their control schemes, Dishonored 1 requires you to immerse yourself in it's morality system.
-If you are BAD, you will get the dramatic ending, if you are GOOD you will get an anti-climax.
+If you are BAD, you will get the exciting ending, if you are GOOD you will get an anti-climax.
 From the perspective of its own internal logic, this makes sense, from a modern videogame perspective, this is strange and weird, and it is exactly this friction, this unwillingness to try to always please every player, that defines dishonored 1.

 Dishonored 2 removes that friction and replaces it with so many player choices.
 Making the hard decision between GOOD and BAD is now merely one of many tasty options that the buffet of Dishonored 2 offers you.
 This truly modern game is not interested in making you believe in its world, it wants you to enjoy its gameplay, it wants you to replay the scenario for days, with the variables replaced, and to facilitate that, it needs to be as smooth as possible.

 Arkanes other Immersive Sims are also all moving into this less judgemental and more emergent direction.
 They are becoming less linear and more explicit about their status as simulations, turning into a collection of interactive systems that can all talk to each other but that dont have a lot to say, allowing you to enjoy them for what they are, instead of confronting you with what they want to represent.

-Where Dishonored 1 has audiologs that tell you stories about the world.
-Dishonored 2 has typewriters that allow you to tell your own stories about yourself.

 I did not write  this text to determine which Dishonored is "genius" and which is "garbage".
 I just wanted to compare the two games, to better understand how they work and to find out what they are.
 Now i can finally say that: